Azure/azure-service-operator/docs/apimgmt/apimgmt.md

 ### API Management API

 The API Management API Operator creates an API with the specified properties in the specified API Management service.

+Here is a [sample YAML](/config/samples/azure_v1alpha1_apimgmtapi.yaml) to provision an API Management API.

 The spec consists of the following fields: